JorgePe/BOOSTreveng/bash.md

 Characteristic value/descriptor: 4c 45 47 4f 20 4d 6f 76 65 20 48 75 62
 ```

-The result is a string of hexadecimal chars, if we [convert it to ASCII](http://www.rapidtables.com/convert/number/hex-to-ascii.htm) we'll get
+The result is a string of hexadecimal chars, you can convert it to ASCII from command line with
 ```
-LEGO Move Hub
+echo 4c 45 47 4f 20 4d 6f 76 65 20 48 75 62 | perl -ne 's/([0-9a-f]{2})/print chr hex $1/gie'
 ```
+or use an [online tool](http://www.rapidtables.com/convert/number/hex-to-ascii.htm) instead.